The article explains the meaning and necessity of controlling the cloud and gives a few useful hints on how to do it right.

 - Monitor your data input and output and track all the changes implemented.
 You will quickly notice any suspicious behaviour or simply keep track of your data processing.

-There are two factors that can give you control over cloud – the first one is cloud provider technical capabilities and responsibility while the other one is the depth of your cloud expertise (or of your IT administrator).
+There are two factors that can give you control over the cloud – the first one is cloud provider technical capabilities and responsibility while the other one is the depth of your cloud expertise (or of your IT administrator).
 This means you will never manage your data confidently if your cloud platform lacks the vital features.
 In the same way, the choice of even the most technically advanced cloud service will be worthless if you don’t know how to operate it properly.

 At this stage, look deeper into what your cloud provider offers and ask about compliance, data encryption and some relevant features, such as data tracking and access roles management.